Seinäjoki: Culture

 There are many kinds of cultural events in Seinäjoki nowadays.
 For example, Seinäjoki is known for hosting three large summer events: Tangomarkkinat, which is a tango festival typically attracting more than 100,000 visitors annually, Vauhtiajot, which is a motor racing event/music festival, and Provinssirock, which is one of the largest and oldest rock festivals in Finland.

 Rytmikorjaamo is a popular rock club, wherein almost every weekend some Finnish or international artists perform.
 In Seinäjoki there are also several other bars and clubs offering live music and other entertainment.
 The city theatre of Seinäjoki has a wide, quality program throughout the year, offering plays for everyone.
 The city orchestra of Seinäjoki performs many concerts in the area and has had many tours in Finland and abroad.

-Sports
+Sport

 Seinäjoki is home to a big number of sports clubs, such as SJK Seinäjoki, a professional football team that competes in the Finnish Veikkausliiga.
 SJK is one of the top football teams in Finland and it plays in the brand new OmaSp Stadion.
 Seinäjoki is also home to Seinäjoki Crocodiles, an American football team.

+Seinäjoki Speedway track is a motorcycle speedway venue located on the south east outskirts of the city, off the Routakalliontie road by the quarry.
+The track held a qualifying round of the Speedway World Team Cup in 1992 and has held the final of the Finnish Individual Speedway Championship on 11 occasions from 1986 to 2020.

+Seinäjoen JymyJussit and Seinäjoen Maila-Jussit are the city's men's and women's pesäpallo teams respectively in the Superpesis national league, playing at Seinäjoki Pesäpallo Stadium.